RubberDuckCollector/quizlet-write/README.md

     - [ ] for the progress through the quiz, make a progress bar
         - increment the bar when the progress is divisible by a certain number, which corresponds to a pre-mapped version of the progress bar
         - store the progress bar stages in a separate file and import them in `main.py`
+- [wip] somewhat complete 2025-07-11: make a sync function that goes through all files in `records/` and counts how many ticks and crosses there are in each file, then overwrites those figures as the `lifetime_correct` and `lifetime_incorrect` stats in `lifetime_stats.json`
+- [x] complete 2025-07-11: put the end of session data into a `session.json` file
+- [x] complete 2025-07-11: added `--sync` optional argument that reads data from `stats/records` and overwrites `stats/lifetime_stats.json` with the data collected
+- [x] complete 2025-07-10: implement an optional command line argument where the program switches the position of the term and answer on each line of a flash card file, creates a "{filename}_OUTPUT.txt" file
+- [x] complete 2025-07-09: add lifetime session correct and lifetime session incorrect counters to the program that get printed out at the end of the session
 - [x] make it so the key in the PDF graph is shown to the left of the plot instead of the right
-- [x] finished 2025-07-09: add lifetime session correct and lifetime session incorrect counters to the program that get printed out at the end of the session
-- [x] finished 2025-07-10: implement an optional command line argument where the program switches the position of the term and answer on each line of a flash card file, creates a "{filename}_OUTPUT.txt" file

 ## Next features/TODO